laike9m/media/content/BlogPost/2022/Best_Python_Development_Setup_for_2022_and_Beyond.md

 Now comes to the controversial part: **[PDM](https://pdm.fming.dev/)**.
 Disclaimer: PDM is my personal choice, and it's totally ok if you chose Poetry, Pipenv, or any other tools.
 Here are the reasons why I use PDM:

+⚠️⚠️ *UPDATE 2023.5: I should clarify that, [PEP 582](https://pdm.fming.dev/latest/usage/pep582/) is good for developing libraries, but **for applications virtualenv should still be preferred.***

 - **PDM helped me get away from virtual environments**
   I used to have 10+ virtual environments, and I get a headache every time I saw the long list.
 It essentially makes it impossible to ever upgrade my project Python, because I really don't want to setup virtual environments again for every project.